COVID-19: Protect Yourself & Others

 Prepare for Possible Quarantine or Isolation

-If you or someone in your household has COVID-19, or has been a close contact, you may be asked not to leave your home for an extended period.
-Learn more about when it’s safe to be around others.
+If you or someone in your household has COVID-19, or has been a close contact, you should stay home and wear a mask for a period of ten days.
+Learn more about what to do during Quarantine or Isolation and when it’s safe to be around others again.
 Residents should plan and prepare by doing the following:

-- Have on hand enough food, household and pet supplies to last for two weeks.
+- Try to have enough food, household and pet supplies on hand to last for two weeks.

-- Gather enough medical supplies to last for one month, especially prescriptions and other medicines you may need.
+- If you can, gather enough medical supplies to last for one month, especially prescriptions and other medicines you may need.

 - Identify a list of people who can help you or will need to be notified in the event of an emergency, including family, friends, neighbors, carpool drivers, healthcare providers, teachers, employers, the local public health department and other community resources.